-The Audit Plan is approved annually by the undertaking's audit, internal control and compliance committee and the Bankinter Group's audit and compliance committee, which approves all the work of all Bankinter Group entities.
+The Audit Plan is approved annually by the audit, internal control and compliance committee of Línea Directa Group.

-Internal Audit informs the undertaking's governing bodies, through the undertaking's audit, internal control and compliance committee, of the result of the work carried out, and the status of the observations issued and aspects pending implementation.
+Internal Audit informs mostly the governing bodies of Línea Directa Group, through the undertaking's audit, internal control and compliance committee, of the result of the work carried out, and the status of the observations issued and aspects pending implementation.